 Here are a couple different examples of customized thumbnails when sharing links.

 - Remember to share your infographic multiple times.
 You (or your agency) spent a lot of time creating it, so be sure your audience sees it!
 Leery about doing that?
-Read more about sharing content multiple times on Buffer’s blog.
+Read more about sharing content multiple times here.

 - Share different portions of your infographic at different times.
 Try sharing your header in one post one day and a chart within the infographic the next.
 Sometimes you’ll be surprised by what resonates most with your audience and makes them want to click on to read your full infographic.